pushcode-dev/html-css-intro-guided-project/README.md

 ### Important note

-When going through this project, I notices some issues with the `prettier` code formatter in VSCode when formatting html.
+When going through this project, I noticed some issues with the `prettier` code formatter in VSCode when formatting html.
 Especially with formatting `<cite>`, `<a>`, and `<blockquote>` elements.
 In fact, the `<blockquote>` element completely prevented the formatter from formatting.
 Because of this, I switched over to using VSCode's html formatter.
 To do this, I opened the `command palette` (CMD + Shift + P on mac), and searched for `Open Settings (JSON)` and clicked on the option.

 This is what my my settings.json file contains: